Neurrone/personal-knowledge-base/notes/human-systems-fpc-2.md

 Misc notes that don't fit in anywhere else:

 * Shadow systems are non-legitimate systems set up to gain power.
-E.g the gatekeepers, the pyramid club.
+E.g The Gatekeepers, the Pyramid Club.
 Whether they are good or bad is down to intention
 * [[fpc2-odds-and-ends]]: mostly personal reflections that don't fit anywhere else